 David St. Jacques is Canada's next astronaut headed for the International Space Station.
 W5 was granted unprecedented access to Star City in Russia, where St. Jacques is preparing for his mission to the ISS.

 Shirley Render was a pilot and is Executive Director Emeritus of the Royal Aviation Museum of Western Canada.
 She speaks with Sandie Rinaldo about some of the challenges pilots who ferried aircraft for the ATA faced.

-W5 follows the legendary singer-songwriter on his latest tour across North America.
+W5 follows the legendary singer-songwriter on a tour across North America.
 After 70 years performing on stage, he's still as meticulous as ever in his preparation.
 "I really want it to sound good.
 I want it to continue."

 CTV Saturdays 7pm

 With an ongoing commitment to covering tough, relevant stories with fair and responsible reporting, W5 is in its 53rd season of investigative journalism.
 Hosted by Kevin Newman, W5 is the most-watched documentary program in Canada, and the winner of several awards including the prestigious Gordon Sinclair Award for Broadcast Journalism.